 Is anyone else sick of this rhetoric?

-An Alternative to the Niche Site… The Renaissance Business
+An alternative to the niche business: the Renaissance Business

 One approach to business will never be right for everyone.
 How about instead of pushing everyone to choose a niche, we empower people to create the sorts of businesses that work with their personality?